Khongchai/serenade-on-a-dream/notes.md

 status: current working on interactable falling stars.

+Write new shader to fade border to background => control the curve of cosine to make the fade happen around the edges only

+add shooting stars

+see notes for trail of stars

+onObject click, focus

 Deploy to githubPages so Hong can test it.

 endless falling star or smth => https://github.com/mrdoob/three.js/blob/master/examples/webgl_points_sprites.html